 - Vaughan Collection - Historic Medical Collection

 In 1971 the Aroostook County libraries received a federal grant for the development of an oral history of the county.
 The project was completed in 1972 and resulted in over 100 audio cassettes, some in French and Swedish.
 The cultural life and history of Aroostook County are presented through personal reminiscences of senior citizens, folk songs, and folk tales.
-These tapes have been copied on to CDs which are available for loan.
-An index of the material can be used in the Library.
+These tapes have been copied on to CDs which are available The index can be found in Digital Maine

 Captain Myron Avery (1899-1952) was born in Lubec, Maine.
 He followed a career in the U.S. Navy, but his true avocation was the out-of-doors and mountain climbing.
 He was the first president of the Appalachian Trail Conference and an enthusiastic developer of the Appalachian Trail in Maine.

 Martha Ballard was a midwife who lived in Hallowell, Maine 1734/35 to 1812.
 She kept diaries throughout her life chronicling her work.
 These diaries became the basis for the book and film A Midwife’s Tale.
 Although the original handwritten diaries are extremely fragile and not available for public use, print and microfilm facsimiles can be viewed.

 The Baxter Collection includes the personal papers, letters, and scrapbooks left to the Maine State Library by former Governor Percival Proctor Baxter (1876-1969).
 Subjects emphasized are Maine state government, conservation, and the history and development of Baxter State Park.
 The collection has its own special catalog as well as a printed guide that can be viewed online.

 Percival Proctor Baxter was the Governor of Maine (1921-1925), a conservationist, and a preserver of Maine’s mountains and forests through his gifts of the lands which now comprise Baxter State Park.